-An immigrant of Poland, Smolak had a plan to have his only son, Joe, take the reins of the restaurant.
+An immigrant of Poland, Smolak had a plan for his only son, Joe, to take the reins of the restaurant.

 But that ambition was ruined when Joe tragically died at the age of 30 in a 1953 auto accident.

-In need of help, Stanley traveled back to his native Poland to reunite with family members, who ultimately immigrated to the United States themselves and help set in motion generational family ownership.
+In need of help, Stanley traveled back to his native Poland to reunite with family members, who ultimately immigrated to the United States themselves and helped set in motion generational family ownership.

 Stanley’s brother, John, ended up taking over restaurant operations after Stanley died in 1968, and after John’s death in 1972, his son, Alex, took over.